Zinc Deficiency During Total Parenteral Nutrition in Childhood

 Sachiyo Suita, Keiichi Ikeda, Akira Nagasaki, Yutaka Hayashida

-In a study of 11 pediatric surgical patients receiving total parenteral nutrition (TPN), it was found that long-term TPN led to significant zinc deficiency in three patients, resulting in dermatitis, alopecia, and enterocolitis, which responded well to intravenous zinc therapy.
-Short-term TPN patients maintained normal plasma zinc levels.
-The findings suggested that zinc deficiency during long-term TPN was due to insufficient zinc in the nutritional solutions, particularly for older children, and that zinc demand increased during the anabolic phase.
-The study recommended regular inclusion of adequate zinc in all TPN solutions to support growth and tissue repair.
+The study examined plasma zinc levels in 11 pediatric surgical patients undergoing total parenteral nutrition (TPN).
+It found that long-term TPN led to zinc deficiency in 3 patients, resulting in symptoms like dermatitis, alopecia, and enterocolitis, which improved with intravenous zinc therapy.
+In contrast, patients on short-term TPN maintained normal zinc levels.
+The findings suggested that zinc deficiency during TPN might be due to insufficient zinc in nutritional solutions, particularly for older children, and that zinc demand increases during the anabolic phase.
+The study recommended including adequate zinc in all parenteral nutritional solutions to support growth and tissue repair.

 Discuss this study in the Community →